AviKaufman/QCOM/README.md

 ---

+## Testing

+The unit tests included in this repository are designed to verify that core functions behave as expected under typical use cases.
+While they provide useful coverage of the package’s functionality, they are not exhaustive and do not guarantee the absence of logical errors in every edge case.
+Continued validation, peer review, and scientific scrutiny are encouraged to ensure the accuracy and reliability of the results produced by this package.

+---

 ## Project Status

 QCOM is an active work in progress.
 New features will be added to meet the evolving needs of the Meurice Group or other researchers.
 Suggestions, bug reports, and collaborations are welcome.